PowerBiDevCamp/TenantManagement/README.md

 Power BI
 Embedding](https://github.com/PowerBiDevCamp/Camp-Sessions/raw/master/Create%20Power%20BI%20Development%20Environment.pdf).

-## Setting Up the Application for Testing
+## Setting up your development environment

 To set up the TenantManagement application doe testing, you will need to configure a Microsoft 365 envviroment with the following tasks.